hweidner/check-mk-goodies/README.md

 As the output of this check is very dynamic, it should not be cached by the agent (e.g. put it in the local script directory, not one of it's subdirectories.)

+The default thresholds for the "some" values are 90%/95% with the 60s interval and 80%/90% with the less volatile 300s interval.
+For the "full" value, the 60s thresholds are 80%/90%, and 60%/80% with 300s.
+The thresholds can be changed according to your needs at the beginning of the script.

 Example output in Checkmk console: